dbenque/goAppengineToolkit/README.md

   `docker build -t "dbenque/goappengine" .`

- 2. In your application environment, create a Dockerfile that declares the 2 modules and represents your application:
+ 2. In your application environment, create a Dockerfile that declares the 2 modules and represents your application.
+If you have a DIspatch.yaml (or other yaml files) place it in a dedicated directory, and reference it as if it was a module:
 >  \#Do no use cache in order to get fresh github sources
 >
 >  \#docker build --no-cache -t "mylocalserver" .